Matt Lauer Responds To Rape Claim & Calls Out Ronan Farrow's Reporting In Heated Op-Ed

 Advertisement

-Brooke Nevils appeared to respond to the op-ed on Twitter, citing the acronym "DARVO," which stands for the common behavior exhibited by those accused of wrongdoing.
+Brooke Nevils appeared to respond to the op-ed on Twitter, citing the acronym "DARVO," which stands for the common behaviour exhibited by those accused of wrongdoing.

 Farrow also issued a succinct reply, writing on Twitter, "All I’ll say on this is that Matt Lauer is just wrong.
 Catch and Kill was thoroughly reported and fact-checked, including with Matt Lauer himself."